-The University of Washington (UW) is planning to widen the Burke-Gilman Trail between Brooklyn Avenue Northeast and 15th Avenue Northeast (Project).
-The project is intended to provide increased space for this high traffic portion of the Burke-Gilman Trail.
+The University of Washington (UW) is planning to widen the Burke-Gilman Trail between Rainier Vista and Northeast 47th Street (Project).
+The Project is intended to provide increased space for this high traffic portion of the Burke-Gilman Trail.
 Limited ground disturbance is anticipated during the trail widening and will likely not exceed 2 feet in depth.

-EA Engineering, Science and Technology, Inc. (EA), has overseen the management of the environmental review of this Project for the UW.
-In April of 2013, EA contracted with Historical Research Associates, Inc. (HRA), to conduct an archaeological inventory of the Area of Potential Effects (APE).
+EA Engineering, Science and Technology, Inc. (EA), has overseen the management of the environmental review of this project for the UW.
+In April of 2013, EA contracted with Historical Research Associates, Inc. (HRA), to conduct an archaeological inventory of the Area of Potential Effects (APE) and BOLA Architecture and Planning (BOLA) to conduct historic research and architectural evaluation of the Burke-Gilman Trail (Seattle, Lake Shore & Eastern Railway right-of way) two buried bridges (one along the Trail near Wahkiakum Lane and one along the Trail south of Snohomish Overpass), and trail intersections with the Wahkiakum Lane Overpass and Snohomish Overpass.
 Currently, funding for the Project is pending; however, it is anticipated that the Project will receive funds from the Federal Highway Administration (FHWA), which are administered by the Washington State Department of Transportation (WSDOT).
 The use of federal funds on projects requires compliance with Section 106 of the National Historic Preservation Act (NHPA).

 Archival research indicated a number of Native American place names in the vicinity of the APE.
-Additionally, past construction and development activities associated with the Alaska-Yukon- Pacific Exposition (AYPE) and the growth of the UW and the City of Seattle have greatly modified and disturbed the landscape within the APE.
+Additionally, past construction and development activities associated with the Alaska-Yukon-Pacific Exposition (AYPE) and the growth of the UW and the City of Seattle have greatly modified and disturbed the landscape within the APE.

-An archaeological inventory was conducted by HRA archaeologists on December 17, 2013.
-A number of marked utilities were noted along the Burke-Gilman Trail during the survey which prevented uniform shovel testing, but it is also indicative that a great deal of ground disturbance has taken place within the APE.
+An archaeological inventory was conducted by HRA archaeologists on December 18, 2013.
+A number of marked utilities were noted along the Burke-Gilman Trail during the survey which prevented uniform shovel testing, but is also indicative that a great deal of ground disturbance has taken place within the APE.
 No archaeological resources were identified during the inventory and no further archaeological study is recommended.